aramis-lab/clinicadl/docs/Train/Introduction.md

 Moreover, there should be a CAPS, obtained running the preprocessing pipeline wanted.

 !!! note "Parcellation prediction"
-    It is now possible to predict the intensities in different regions of a neuronatomical atlas with the binary classification task.
+    It is now possible to predict the intensities in different regions of a neuroanatomical atlas with the binary classification task.
 In this case the outputs of the preprocessing pipeline `clinica run t1-volume` must exist in the CAPS.